 If you decide that something should be an action item instead of a talking point, you can easily change that by highlight the text and selecting the new option from the drop down.
 For example, if I highlighted a talking point then I will see 'Talking point' with a drop down arrow.

-Here you can turn a point into a talking point, action item, heading, heading 2 or paragraph (plain text)
+Here you can turn a point into a talking point, action item, section heading, section heading 2, paragraph (plain text), bullet point, or numbered list

 And if you make a mistake, you can highlight again and select a different option.